jeremiahbohr/jeremiahbohr.github.io/pages/research.md

 #### Bohr, Jeremiah.
 2016.
 "The ‘climatism’ cartel: why climate change deniers oppose market-based mitigation policy."  *Environmental Politics.*
-*Mainstream policy responses seek to utilize market mechanisms in an effort to minimize costs for major emitters of greenhouse gases.
+*Abstract: Mainstream policy responses seek to utilize market mechanisms in an effort to minimize costs for major emitters of greenhouse gases.
 Presumably, this should win over some climate change deniers who align themselves with think tanks promoting free markets and economic growth.
 Yet, climate change